DIY Modern Farmhouse Coffee Bar

-Making our wet bar into a coffee bar
+We turned our outdated wet bar into a farmhouse coffee bar!

 This post contains affiliate links.
 See my disclosure policy here.

 We’ve been using an antique dresser for our coffee bar and it’s been a good fit!
 I’m able to keep extra cups in the drawers and store all of my hubby’s necessities like his French press, coffee grinder, pour-over, and beans.

 He might be a little bit of a coffee snob haha!
 I can also keep my extra stock of k-cups in them.

 We went back and forth but finally decided to use this space for another purpose and turn the wet bar into a farmhouse coffee bar.
 I’ll be able to move all of this over to the storage area under the wet bar shortly, and that area just made sense for a coffee bar so we went for it!

 Here’s what the wet bar looked like when we moved in.

 The wallpaper paired with the outdated cabinets and lighting was a real eye sore.
 Really it’s amazing to us that the only thing that had ever been updated in this house cosmetically was our master bathroom and the flooring in the main areas of the house.

 Everything else was mostly original to the house, which was built in 1972.

 We’ve gone all in with farmhouse style as we update our home and if you want to know how to get the look, you can check out my post on farmhouse design here!